leolee2017hk/websitevisit/README.md

 *mvn clean package*

-A new file top5website-0.0.1-SNAPSHOT.war is generated under **target** directory
+A new file **top5website-0.0.1-SNAPSHOT.war** is generated under **target** directory

 ## Deployment

-Copy top5website-0.0.1-SNAPSHOT.war to the host
+Copy **top5website-0.0.1-SNAPSHOT.war** to the host which has access to a configured Mysql DB with the required tables created.

 ## Run